HOME JOHN HURT FILM AVALON PRESS BOARD CONTACT

 Please consider donating to the Mississippi John Hurt Foundation through the PayPal Giving Fund or through PayPal.Me/MSJohnHurtFoundation.
 If you are a resident of the United States, donations are typically 100% tax-deductible - and donations of $500 or more can be made from 401K accounts without any tax consequences.

 Generous donations to the Mississippi John Hurt Foundation help maintain the Mississippi John Hurt Museum and the historic St. James Church.
-Your contributions also help fund the Foundation's musical and educational endeavors, as well as its annual Mississippi John Hurt Music Festival.
-The Foundation thanks you for your kindness and for taking the opportunity to personally contribute to the legacy of Mississippi John Hurt.
+Your contributions also help fund the Foundation's musical and educational endeavors and the annual Mississippi John Hurt Music Festival.
+The Foundation thanks you for your kindness and for taking the opportunity to contribute to the legacy of Mississippi John Hurt.

 IN THE NEWS

 The Mississippi John Hurt Foundation partnered with Carnegie Mellon and worked with a team of graduate students to produce an interactive, educational installation.
-The goal of the project was to tell the story of Mississippi John Hurt in the historical context of his time.
-We invite you to learn about the installation by watching this project overview, but you'll have to visit the St. James Church in Avalon, Mississippi, to fully experience it!
+The project's goal was to tell the story of Mississippi John Hurt in the historical context of his time.
+We invite you to learn about the installation by watching this project overview, but you'll have to visit the St. James Church in Avalon, Mississippi, to experience it fully!
 (View Project Overview)

 October 7-8, 2023 - The Mississippi John Hurt Foundation concluded its 25th Anniversary celebration with a special Memorial Walk in Avalon, Mississippi.
-The event included the unveiling of a new marker at the entrance to the historic St. James Cemetery where Mississippi John Hurt rests, along with many family members and generations of Avalon's African American residents.
-During the two-day celebration, attendees were invited to play music at John Hurt's gravesite as well as on the steps of the Mississippi John Hurt Museum.
-And those who simply enjoyed listening had a lot of good music to tickle their ears!
+The event included unveiling a new marker at the historic St. James Cemetery.
+This is where Mississippi John Hurt rests with many family members and generations of Avalon's African American residents.
+During the two-day celebration, attendees were invited to play music at John Hurt's gravesite and on the steps of the Mississippi John Hurt Museum.
+And those who just enjoyed listening had a lot of good music to tickle their ears!
 It was an exciting opportunity to help honor the legacy of Avalon's most celebrated resident.
-(Visit Festival Page)
+(Visit Memorial Walk Page)

 In collaboration with Draft, a creative production company from Knoxville, TN, the Mississippi John Hurt Foundation is proud to present the official Trailer for the upcoming documentary film, HURT - A Mississippi Inspiration.
 This is a major milestone for the project and we thank each person who has supported it - we have come this far because of you.
 Anyone wishing to donate to this important project is encouraged to contribute to the Foundation's Silver Anniversary Fundraiser Campaign.
 There is more work to be done!
 (Visit Film Page)